-The Center offers tutorial services three days a week, with late afternoon and evening appointments.
+The Center offers tutorial services Tuesdays and Satudays.
 Our writing faculty provide assistance to undergraduate and graduate students, with all aspects of the writing and research process.
 Students can get help with everything from starting a paper, to library research using the Cambridge College Online Library, to the final editing.